microsoft/SEAL/README.md

 We assume that Microsoft SEAL has been cloned into a directory called `SEAL` and all commands presented below are assumed to be executed in the directory `SEAL`.

-You can build Microsoft SEAL library (out-of-source) for your machine by executing the following commands:
+You can build the Microsoft SEAL library (out-of-source) for your machine by executing the following commands:

 ```PowerShell
 cmake -S . -B build